-Toolbox Talks are intended to facilitate health and safety discussions on the job site.
-For additional Toolbox Talks, please visit SAFETY.CAT.COM[TM]
+Toolbox Talks are designed to promote safety discussions and best practices on the jobsite.
+To see more Toolbox Talks, please visit cat.com/toolboxtalks.

-TOPIC: Jobsites are often teaming with plants, animals and insects.
-Knowing how to avoid and treat wildlife related injuries will make every jobsite safer.
+Jobsites are often teaming with plants, animals and insects.
+Knowing how to avoid and treat wildlife-related injuries will make every jobsite safer.